MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Obtaining-Performance-Metrics-from-a-Linux-system.md

 #### Things to look out for

-* Look for `r/s` and `w/s` (IOPS) and `rMB/s` and `wMB/s` and verify that these are within the limits of the given disk.
-If close or above the limits, the disk will be throttled, leading to high latency.
-This can also be corroborated with the `%iowait` metric from `mpstat`.
+* Look for `r/s` and `w/s` (IOPS) and `rMB/s` and `wMB/s` and verify that these values are within the limits of the given disk.
+If the values are close or higher the limits, the disk are going to be throttled, leading to high latency.
+This information can also be corroborated with the `%iowait` metric from `mpstat`.
 * The latency is an excellent metric to verify if the disk is performing as expected.
-Normally, less than 9ms is the expected latency for PremiumSSD, other offerings will have different latency targets.
+Normally, less than `9ms` is the expected latency for PremiumSSD, other offerings have different latency targets.
 * The queue size is a great indicator of saturation.
-Normally, requests would be served "near" realtime and the number will remain close to 1 (as the queue never grows).
-A higher number could indicate disk saturation (i.e. requests queuing up).
-There's no good or bad number for this metric but understanding that anything higher than 1 means that requests are queuing up helps determine if there is disk saturation.
+Normally, requests would be served near real time and the number remains close to one (as the queue never grows).
+A higher number could indicate disk saturation (that is, requests queuing up).
+There's no good or bad number for this metric, but understanding that anything higher than one means that requests are queuing up helps determine if there's disk saturation.

 ### lsblk